jessicarush/javascript-notes/functions.md

 console.log(two());  // 2
 ```

 Lexical scope rules say that the code in a scope can access variables in the same scope **or any other outer scope**.
 Variables from inner scopes however, can not be accessed.
+Note that if you try to access a variables value in a scope where it's not available you'll get a `ReferenceError`.
 For example:

 ```javascript